Step 12: A usable VM

 Usage

-We now should have a reachable VM.
+You should now have a reachable VM.

 $ ssh ubuntu@185.116.245.145